sjbennett123/gloryforthefist/content/rules/ninth_edition_eratta.md

 For example: The adventurers travel to the Elemental Plane of Fire.
 Every 60 seconds, an encounter marshal in a white headband calls, "Area Effect 10 Elemental Flame."

-The verbal call for a hazard or environmental effect that delivers a spell or status effect is, "Area Effect <effect type> <effect name> <target> <spell damage/healing number>."
+The verbal call for a hazard or environmental effect that delivers a spell or status effect is "Area Effect <effect type> <effect name> <target> <spell damage/healing number>."

 Example 1: The adventurers find a large stone obelisk.
 When Arthur the Brave reaches out and touches it, he is shocked by a torrent of arcane electricity.
 The encounter marshal says, "Arthur - Area Effect Arcane Lightning Storm 30."

 Example 2: The adventurers are traveling through a corrupted forest.
 Pools of necromantic corruption are represented by sheets of black plastic.
 The group is pushed back onto a sheet while fighting.
 The encounter marshal calls, "Everyone standing on a black tarp - Area Effect Magic Wither Limb Leg."

 The event staff must declare the presence of any area effect with special targets or conditions before the encounter.
 The announcement for such effects can be broad enough that it doesn’t explain how to defeat the challenge.
 Not all of the announced conditions actually need to be present on the encounter, so the players don’t know exactly what to expect.
-The purpose of the announcement is so they know that they might be hit by game effects outside of the normal parameters of weapon and packet combat.
+The purpose of the announcement is to let them know that they might be hit by game effects outside the normal parameters of weapon and packet combat.

 An appropriate announcement would be, "Stepping in certain areas, touching certain objects, performing certain specific actions, possessing specific marks, or having specific transformation affinities might trigger area effects on this encounter.
 If the encounter marshal indicates a specific player or players, only those indicated will take the effect.
 If no player is indicated beforehand, everyone who hears the call is affected as normal.""